misheck12/Africa/README.md

-# Blog App
+# Africa App

-A simple blog app built using the Ruby on Rails framework.
+A simple Africa app built using the Ruby on Rails framework.

 ## Built With